ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 The provided interfaces with errors SHOULD conform with the [error grammar rules](#error-grammar-rules) described in the [rationale](#rationale) section.

-It's important to note that errors MAY be thrown in each scenario, but that's up to the implementers, unless a revert reason is specified in their corresponding EIPs.
+It's important to note that errors MAY be used in each scenario, but that's up to the implementers, unless a revert reason is specified in their corresponding EIPs.

-This EIP aims to provide a clear standard only in case an error will be thrown.
+This EIP aims to provide a clear standard only in case an error will be used.

 ### [EIP-20](./eip-20.md)